pfflanders/Sign-Language-Translation/2021-12-06-reflection.md

 ## What are we especially proud of?
 ~ 2 aspects of our project that we are proud of ~
+1. I  believe that all of the data we collected is valuable and can be used in the future for training hand gesture classifiers.
+At almost a gigabyte of images, managing the data also proved to be a task itself.
+Since we each recorded data individually, sharing the datasets, merging them together, and hosting them all needed to be addressed.
+2. Obviously, in the end, we are very proud of the final model we trained.
+While its performance is still inconsistent, we believe that we are on a good track to actually generalize the model's learning to more diverse hands.

 ## What would we have done to improve our project?